-Last year, we chose November 20, 2017 as the date for establishing the employee population used in identifying the median employee and used fiscal 2017 as the measurement period.
-We identified the median employee using a consistently applied compensation measure which includes annual base salary or wages, target annual performance-based cash bonuses, target commissions, and long-term equity awards based on their grant date fair values.
+We chose November 20, 2017 as the date for establishing the employee population used in identifying the median employee and used fiscal 2017 as the measurement period.
+We identified the median employee using a consistently applied compensation measure which includes annual base salary or wages, target annual performance-based cash bonuses, target commissions, and longterm equity awards based on their grant date fair values.
 Permanent employees who joined in 2017 and permanent employees who were on leave during 2017 were assumed to have worked for the entire year.
-All U.S. and non-U.S.employees employed as of December 31, 2017 were captured.
+All U.S. and non-U.S. employees employed as of December 31, 2017 were captured.
 No cost-of-living adjustments were made.

-In order to determine the annual total compensation of the median employee for 2018, we compared the elements of compensation that we calculated in 2017 for our median employee with the employee's compensation for 2018.
-With respect to the annual total compensation of our CEO, we included the amount reported for Mr. West in the "Total" column for 2018 in the Summary Compensation Table included in this Proxy Statement.
-The annual total compensation of the median employee and the annual total compensation of the CEO were calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K.
+In order to determine the annual total compensation of the median employee for 2019, we compared the elements of compensation that we calculated in 2017 for our median employee with the employee's compensation for 2019.
+With respect to the annual total compensation of our Chief Executive Officer, we included the amount reported for Mr. West in the "Total" column for 2019 in the Summary

+Compensation Table included in this Proxy Statement.
+The annual total compensation of the median employee and the annual total compensation of the Chief Executive Officer were calculated in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K.